zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Dependencies

-This method depends on the output from either [Get-Parent-NS-IP] (normal test type) or [Get-Undel-Data] (undelegated test).
+This Method depends on the output from either [Get-Parent-NS-IP] (normal test type) or [Get-Undel-Data] (undelegated test).

 [To top]